 Instructions

-- Finely blend the Oreo cookies in a food processor until you obtain a very fine, lump-free cookie powder.
+- Finely crush the Oreo cookies in a food processor until you get a smooth, lump-free Oreo crumb powder.

-- Place all the ingredients in a large bowl, cold mascarpone cheese, cold heavy cream, powdered sugar, vanilla extract and Oreo cookie crumbs.
+- In a large mixing bowl, add the cold mascarpone cheese, cold heavy cream, powdered sugar, vanilla extract, and Oreo crumbs.

-- Whip with an electric mixer or stand mixer fitted with the whisk attachment on medium speed for around 2-3 minutes, until you have a smooth, firm-textured frosting.
-(Be careful to control the texture, as it can quickly become grainy).
+- Whip using an electric mixer or a stand mixer with the whisk attachment on medium speed for 2–3 minutes, or until the texture is smooth, fluffy, and forms stiff peaks.
+(Keep an eye on the consistency—it can turn grainy if overmixed.)

-- Place the Oreo frosting in the fridge until you're ready to use it to decorate your cupcakes or cakes.
+- Chill the Oreo whipped cream frosting in the fridge until ready to use for piping on cupcakes, layer cakes, or other desserts.

 Notes